sylwiavargas/db-jsons-for-good/README.md

 **Gotchas**:
 - not all activists have a twitter handle;

+## countriesHumanRights
+A list of all countries with data on human rights.

 ## dvdStore-nested-category:
 A list of 13 DVDs featuring strong female characters.
 List of attributes: